-.
+On a freezing January afternoon in Berlin, a small group of thugs dragged the body of a woman out a car.
+The occasional distant crack of gun fire rolled through the otherwise silent woods of Berlin's central park, the Tiergarten.
 There was no way of telling if the middle aged woman was still alive, but in any case, she didn't have long to live if she was.
 The men, all young battle hardened veterans of the trenches or of the brutal fights which plagued the capital's streets, soon reached the silent waters of the Landwehr canal which runs along the edge of the park.
 They dropped their burden, lashed weights to the battered woman's hands and feet, and with no little contempt, pitched her into the water.
 The splash seemed to echo unexpectedly loudly in the still winter air, as the waters closed over the body of one of Germany's legendary revolutionaries.
+Spring 2018

 was hardly the gleaming city of optimistic young entrepreneurs you see today.
-New demobilized soldiers, hardened to violence, roamed the streets as a newly installed Socialist government faced the near impossible job of fending off assaults from both the far right and their seeming colleagues on the far left, the Communists.
-The capital was about to descend into the chaos of uprising after uprising throughout 1919 as Germany and Berlin struggled to make sense of the forces let loose by defeat in war.
+New demobilized soldiers, hardened to violence, roamed the streets as a newly installed Socialist government faced the near impossible job of fending off assaults from both the far right and their own seeming colleagues on the far left, the Spartacists.
+The capital was about to descend into chaos as Germany and Berlin struggled to make sense of the forces let loose by defeat in war.

-What actually happened was clear enough.
-The Communists launched a bid to seize power from the newly declared republic in early January 1919.
-Fighting swept through the city as bands of Socialists, nationalists, de-mobbed soldiers and the far left all fought for control.
-After several days of disorder, the new government went for broke and, in a moment of fateful desperation, released the Freikorps
+What happened was clear enough.
+Luxemburg's group launched a bid to seize power from the newly declared republic in early January 1919.
+Fighting swept through the city as bands of socialists, nationalists, de-mobbed soldiers and the Communists all battled for control.
+After several days of disorder, the beleaguered government went for broke and, in a moment of fateful desperation, released the Freikorps

-the Freikorps had discovered Luxemburg's hiding place and the rest, as they say, is history.
+had discovered Luxemburg's hiding place and the rest, as they say, is history.

-Today the old towpath is a part of a new Berlin, with latte drinking hipsters rubbing shoulders with tattooed students.
+Today the canal's old towpath is part of a new Berlin, with latte drinking hipsters rubbing shoulders with tattooed students.
 I looked around and saw smiling faces, I saw kids chasing each other in the places where murder was once committed, and heard laughter fill the air around me as people seemed to blossom after a long winter.

 I got back on my bike, with images of those tumultuous days of 1919 playing out in black and white in my mind merging with the vivid impression of the world's people mingled together along the banks of the canal, enjoying Berlin's new reputation as a place where one can "think differently" in safety from persecution.
 Rosa's memorial reminds us that murder can follow right on the heels of intolerance and that vigilance is always required.
 Yet the feeling I came away with was hope and pride in the world modern Berlin has made for its people.

 Rosa Luxemburg's communism was not then, and is not now, to very many people's tastes.
-But at a deeper level, Berlin is a place to think differently and simply be
+But at a deeper level, Berlin has become a place to think differently and simply be

-is why I love searching out Berlin's hidden un-touristed spots.
+is why I love searching out Berlin's hidden spots.
 Never have any city's stories been so constantly relevant.